Susmita-Dey/post-bot/README.md

 **Usage:**
 ```
-/postjob <message> <imageUrl>
+/postjob <message>
 ```

 **Example:**
 ```
-/postjob "We are hiring a new software developer!" "https://images.pexels.com/photos/932261/pexels-photo-932261.jpeg"
+/postjob "We are hiring a new software developer!"
 ```

 ### /postservices